pvcraven/2020-scams/source/nigerian_prince/index.rst

 develop fake email accounts sharing similar addresses to your work, subscriptions, or even claiming to be an insurance company.

+Despite the silliness of the situation or how absurd receiving this email may be, many people around the world still fall for this scam.
+As seen in the statistics below:

 **2020 Nigerian Scam Statistics** [#f1]_

 +------------+---------------+